You'll be able to:|

 |6 Fishing Knots to Get Your Started |

 There are many different types of fishing knots for different purposes.
 But don't be overwhelmed.
-To get started, try learning just two or three of these knots.
+To get started, try learning just two or three of these fishing and boating knots.

 | |Big Bear Marina and Pleasure Point Marina opened boat rentals and launch ramp April 1.

 Also open are all public ramps operated by BBMWD .

 Free Fishing days for 2014 are July 5 and September 6

 Provided by the Big Bear Lake Marketing Association

 Big Bear lake 2014 Summer/Fall EventsJuly 5Free Fishing DayDepartment of Fish and GameVIEW WEBSITEJuly 12Big Bear PaddleFest

 North Shore Trading Co.
 Jim DooleyVIEW WEBSITEJuly 19Big Bear Big Bass Tournament

 Aaron Armstrong Big Bear Charter Fishing